opendatahub-io/opendatahub.io/src/content/docs/quick-installation-new-operator.md

 ### Installing the New Open Data Hub Operator

-The Open Data Hub operator is available for deployment in the OpenShift OperatorHub as a Community Operators.
+The Open Data Hub operator is available for deployment in the OpenShift OperatorHub as a Community Operator.
 You can install it from the OpenShift web console by following the steps below:

 1. From the OpenShift web console, log in as a user with `cluster-admin` privileges.
 For a developer installation from [try.openshift.com](https://try.openshift.com/), the `kubeadmin` user will work.
    ![Log in to OpenShift](../assets/img/pages/docs/quick-installation/login.png)